 Improved Shea Roaster

 Shea nuts are grown and harvested across much of West Africa.
 It is a multi-billion-dollar industry, and the majority of the processing is done by women who get paid very little.
-Additionally, the current process for roasting shea kernels (pictured above) is not advanced and needs improvement to address significant health and environmental shortcomings.
+Additionally, the current process for roasting shea kernels (pictured left) is not advanced and needs improvement to address significant health and environmental shortcomings.
 These shortcomings include low thermal efficiency with correspondingly high fuel consumption, and high particulate emissions (smoke).
 Problems with inconsistent roasting quality were also observed.

 For the early stages of this project, BDL partnered with Burro, a Ghana-based developer and distributor of productivity-enhancing innovations.
 Together, BDL and Burro have applied for a $125,000 grant through Winrock International, which requires a 100% matching contribution for the $250,000 project: to develop an improved roaster.
-The project began May 1st, 2018, and will last 2 years, and will consist of multiple design and testing iterations in both lab and field to produce a quality product which meets the women’s needs.
+The project began May 1st, 2018, and will last 2 years, consisting of multiple design and testing iterations in both lab and field to produce a quality product which meets the women’s needs.
 Goals of the project will include reducing wood fuel consumption by 60% and reducing particulate and carbon monoxide emissions by 90%.
-BDL is actively accepting contributions to this matching effort, with the project scheduled to start May 1st, 2018.
+BDL is actively accepting contributions to this matching effort.

 Reduce fuel consumption by 40%